25 Steps to Create Fonts that Sell. How To Become a Typographer in 2022

 - In many cases, you sign an exclusive contract and can’t sell your font outside of the foundry.

 The best thing a foundry gives to a font designer is the opportunity to have passive income from every sale of that font.

 You also get a guarantee that your fonts will be seen by many people.

-The prehistory of typography dates back to Sumerians knew formal writing as early back as 3500 B.C.
+The prehistory of typography dates back to when Sumerians knew formal writing as early as 3500 B.C.
 Ancient Egyptians were the first to use symbols in art, and Phoenicians created the first written alphabet in 1000 B.C.This alphabet was later taken over by Greeks and Romans.
 In fact, many aspects of it are still familiar to us in 2019.

 The Middle Ages are famous for their love for calligraphy and lettering that is obvious from the beautiful manuscripts that have survived until these days.

-The advent of typography as we know it today began in the 15th century when Gutenberg invented the printing press and moveable type that could be used with it.
+The advent of typography as we know it today began in the 15th century when Gutenberg invented the printing press and the moveable type that could be used with it.
 Since then, people started experimenting with types, their sizes, boldness, shadows, and styles.
 The oldest serifs and sans serifs actually date back to the times of the Industrial Revolution.

 The next major shift in the industry occurred when line-casting machines like Linotype and Monotype were invented.
-These allowed to use a certain type and have it circulate back into the machine automatically.
+These allowed us to use a certain type and have it circulate back into the machine automatically.
 This dramatically eased out the printing process because manual typesetting was no longer required.

 In 1885, we saw the dawn of optical scaling when pantographic machines became able to expand or condense characters and images.
 This allowed typographers to use different sizes of the same font in their works.
 Also, the “point” font measurement system that we now take for granted was invented at that time.
 Before that, you would call different sizes of the same font different names.